CaneBayComputers/hp-bios-config-password-reset/README.md

-# HP BIOS Config and HP BIOS Password Reset Tool Untility
+# HP BIOS Password Reset and Config Tool

 This is not a definitive "how-to" however I believe this tool is what you can use to reset the HP BIOS password.